ibm-cloud-docs/vmwaresolutions/vmonic/notifications.md

 ## Viewing notifications
 {: #notifications-view}

-1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Notifications** from the left navigation pane.
-2. View the summary about all notifications.
+From the {{site.data.keyword.vmwaresolutions_full}} console, click **Notifications** from the left navigation pane to view a summary about all notifications.
+To view the details of a notification, click the notification row.

 | Column | Description |
 |:------ |:----------- |